 The most common type of external DACs is the compact USB ones.
 They offer high-end portability and are the most affordable.
 Since they’re small, they’re not very power-intensive.
 So, they can power themselves directly through your device.

 So, you can just connect them to your PC and they’ll power themselves through it.
-The mechanism is also pretty simple and there’s not a lot of features to it.
+The mechanism is also pretty simple and there are not a lot of features to it.
 They mostly have a headphone socket and line-level output.

 Desktop USB DACs